Engawa

 A Meiji era engawa bearing a resemblance to a veranda, with people for scale.
 Note the slope of the ground under the engawa, and the traditional stone step.

 Engawa, with sliding glass doors outside, and yukimi shōji (shōji with both paper and glass panes) inside.
 The solid wood amado leaning up against the corner is a storm shutter, and is usually stored away.

 An (縁側/掾側, engawa) or (縁, en) is an edging strip of non-tatami-matted flooring in Japanese architecture, usually wood or bamboo.
-The en may run around the rooms, on the outside of the building, in which case they resemble a porch or sunroom.
+The en may run around the rooms, on the outside of the building, in which case they form a veranda that can be used as a porch or sunroom.

 Usually, the en is outside the translucent paper shōji, but inside the amado (雨戸) storm shutters (when they are not packed away).
 However, some en run outside the amado.
 En that cannot be enclosed by amado, or sufficiently sheltered by eaves, must be finished to withstand the Japanese climate.
 Modern architecture often encloses an en with sheet glass.
 An engawa allows the building to remain open in the rain or sun, without getting too wet or hot, and allows flexible ventilation and sightlines.

 The area under an engawa is sloped away from the building, and often paved, to carry water away.
 The area directly outside the paving is usually a collector drain that takes water still further away.
 The engawa is thus a way to bridge the obstacles good drainage puts between the indoors and the outdoors.